What are IoT Wearable apps ?

 Wireless communication is needed for wearable devices to transmit data to IoT hub.
 With this, there are many problems of transmission and software control.
 Many devices operate in the localized region or within human body contact, such as the smart phone watch, wearable computing devices, RFID and health care monitoring devices.
 The RF band is shared with mobile/ cellphones, WLAN, Personal area networks, satellite communications and many other applications.

 IoT wearable apps commonly use the HTTP and MQTT protocols for communication with the wearable device/hardware.
 MQTT is a Client Server publish/subscribe messaging transport protocol.
 It is light weight, open, simple, and designed so as to be easy to implement.
-It is useful in resource-constrained environment such as wearable IoT app communication with system hardware.

 Applications/Examples of wearable iot apps